chrislevinecentric/Documentation-Starter/src/content/docs/contents/breadcrumbs.md

 ## Design Guidelines

 * Breadcrumbs assist users in maintaining their location and orientation while navigating through the hierarchical structure of a website's information.
-* They should be employed as a supplementary tool to the primary or main navigation, rather than as a replacement.
+* They should be used as a supplementary tool to the primary or main navigation, rather than as a replacement.
 * Every breadcrumb trail begins with a root page, from which subsequent pages can be traced back.
 * The utilization of breadcrumbs enables users to easily backtrack and jump to previous pages when needed.